maxwellito/dotcom/about.md

 Software engineer during the day, maker of useless at night.

-Passionate about code and visual (probably the reason I do front-end) Curious about new areas were code can bring things to life to create new experiences.
+Passionate about code and visual (probably the reason I do front-end) Curious about new areas where code can bring things to life to create new experiences.
 Illustrator is my third hand.

 Sorry for being another white male.